 Even though software solutions are cloud-based, data audits and clean-up are always necessary.
-With RFPIO’s answer library, we recommend that teams decide on a specific content audit cadence.
+With RFPIO’s Content Library, we recommend that teams decide on a specific content audit cadence.
 RFP responses inevitably build up—this is the time to de-duplicate and update content.

-Without a consistent content audit, the answer library loses some of its ability to make teams faster at responding to RFPs, RFIs, security questionnaires, etc. Decide on a cadence, whether that is weekly, monthly, or quarterly.
+Without a consistent content audit, the Content Library loses some of its ability to make teams faster at responding to RFPs, RFIs, security questionnaires, etc. Decide on a cadence, whether that is weekly, monthly, or quarterly.
 Audits will keep your solution running at optimal levels, keeping your users happy as a result.